 The Skip We Know Today

-In the early 2000s, he was constant on shows with Jim Rome and other Fox shows and then was on ESPN shows like SportsCenter more often when Rome went to ESPN for his show Rome is Burning.
+In the early 2000s, he was a constant on shows with Jim Rome and other Fox shows and then was on ESPN shows like SportsCenter more often when Rome moved to ESPN for his show Rome is Burning.

 In 2016, his contract with ESPN ended and he left the company to join Fox Sports.
-He then began on his show “Skip and Shannon: Undisputed,” with former NFL star Shannon Sharpe on Fox Sports 1.
+He then began a sports commentator role on his show “Skip and Shannon: Undisputed” with former NFL star Shannon Sharpe on Fox Sports 1.

 Skip Bayless Net Worth